2023-08-04 16:16:00

 Mothra is in a region magnified by the effect of gravitational lensing, a phenomenon that allows you to see more distant objects in much more detail due to the curvature of spacetime caused by massive objects such as a galaxy or cluster of galaxies.
 With this, the stars themselves can serve as “magnifying glasses”.

 What caught the attention of scientists is the magnification of the stars.
-The magnifying glass generated by the galaxies between us and the binary system could not have caused such distortion in space-time.
+The magnifying glass generated by the galaxies between us and the binary system might not have caused such distortion in space-time.
 This suggests that there is something closer to the star that provides an additional “zoom”.

 This “something”, which does not appear in the observations of James Webb and Hubble, would have between 10,000 and 2.5 million times the mass of the Sun.
-Scientists theorize that it could be a dwarf galaxy almost entirely composed of dark matter.
+Scientists theorize that it might be a dwarf galaxy almost entirely composed of dark matter.

 economy and market